Travel Back in Time on Motorcycle Rides Led by a Local Historian

 Ride alongside local historian Paul Mitchell as he takes you and your friends on a ride back in time from the legendary Buffalo Chip Campground to the gravesite of Jonathon “Buffalo Chips” White, the campground’s namesake and protégé of Buffalo Bill Cody.

-Each ride will offer you the chance to experience history hands on with activities including antique rifle and pistol shooting experiences, and a four-hour motorcycle expedition to the site of the Great Sioux Nation Battle at Slim Buttes.
+Each ride will offer you the chance to experience history hands on with activities including rifle and pistol shooting experiences, and a four-hour motorcycle expedition to the site of the Great Sioux Nation Battle at Slim Buttes.

 The Western Heritage Motorcycle Rides will take place during the Sturgis Motorcycle Rally on Sunday, Aug.
 4 and Thursday, Aug.
 8. Each ride is limited to 20 participants.

-As you ride through the scenic foothills north of the Black Hills, listen and learn the unique history of the area through your headset as Mitchell shares the fascinating stories of Chief American Horse, Jonathon “Buffalo Chips” White, and the Battle of Slim Buttes.
+As you ride through the scenic foothills north of the Black Hills, listen and learn the unique history of the area as Mitchell shares the fascinating stories of Chief American Horse, Jonathon “Buffalo Chips” White, and the Battle of Slim Buttes.
 You’ll also learn about the US Cavalry, Cavalry scouts, several other instrumental Sioux Chiefs, Buffalo Bill Cody, Hugh Glass, the history of Pony Express, and much more!

 Morning Meet Up (8 a.m.)